stuaninauts/fipe/README.md

 		</ul>
 	</li>
     <li><b>Search Application: </b> This terminal based application provides users the ability to query the datasets using the indexing structures.</li>
     <li><b>Data Analysis Application: </b> This application serves as a tool for exploring and visualizing automotive data.
-Users can generate graphical representations using a variety of filters, such as brand, model, manufacturing year, type of fuel, type of gear, etc.
+Users can generate graphical representations using a variety of filters, such as brand, model, manufacturing year, type of fuel, type of gear, etc.  Also you can generate a value history graph based on a single model or car plate (brazillian).
     Note: this app still have planned features (look <a href="#roadmap">roadmap</a>).</li>
 </ol>